-You have probably noticed that marketing your law firm effectively in 2017 is a lot more complex than what it was in 2015.
+You have probably noticed that marketing your law firm effectively now is a lot more complex than what it was.

 While the growth of digital, in particular, mobile has been a major game-changer, coinciding with this has of course been the tectonic shift occurring within the legal industry generally.
 Nearly every other sector ranging from transportation, to finance to accounting to the music industry have had to accept and quickly adapt to the age of change, which colloquially has been referred to as the uberisation (thanks George Beaton)of an industry.